ephemeraHQ/message-kit/examples/group/README.md

 KEY= # 0x... the private key of the app (with the 0x prefix) XMTP_ENV=production # or dev
 OPEN_AI_API_KEY= # openai api key
+DEBUG=false # logs the message on the console
 ```